sigma-engineering/blog-map-canvas/README.md

 TODO code snippet
 ```

-## Rounded to 5 decimal places:
+## Int32Array:

-**5.6mb** (5,586,960 gzip / 43,006,830 raw)
+**1.83mb** (1,834,058 gzip / 16,686,512 raw)

-Now we're getting somewhere.
-We don't need double precision flats for our purposes here.
-To get ~1m precision we'll truncate to 5 decimal places. https://gis.stackexchange.com/a/8674
+For our purposes, ~1m precision should be enough, which corresponds to ~5 decimal places of lat/lon (https://gis.stackexchange.com/a/8674).
+So we'll multiply by 10000 and round.
+Then we'll pack the points into an Int32Array with a compact format: We'll write out the number of coordinate pairs to expect in the current polygon, then the list of pairs, and repeat that for all polygons.

 ```
 TODO code snippet